 The other form of the dream (for this is a serial dream and exists in two parts) is exactly as above except that the Editor turns out to be a very serious smartly dressed American.
 He is called Chuck.
 "Glad to meet up with you!" and "I"m mighty pleased to have the opportunity to talk with you!" he says, and "Hopefully, now we can get some place!"

 His view is that all the poems should be rewritten by him and then re-presented to me for a joint consultation.
 He starts to go through them: "The end of this one ought to be at the beginning!" and (when he comes to the word "expedient") "The kids'll never understand this!"
 He explains to me that in Iowa nobody has ever heard of Telemann or Ronald Firbank - nor has he ("Who they?" he asks).
 He criticises the poems for lack of positive thinking.
 "These are all negative poems, Gavin!" (we have been on first name terms since the first moment of meeting).
 In the end no poems are left unscathed; they are all bowdlerised, simplified, run through the cliché-machine.
 No one line is more than two words long.

 As in the first dream, I wake up drowned in sweat, with a feeling of criminal inadequacy.

 Ewart first published this prose-poem under the title Dreams in 1980; I found it in The Oxford Book of Dreams (ed.
 Stephen Brook), 1983.
 Editors is merely my title of convenience; among the thousands of dreams on the World Dream Bank, Ewart's original title rendered it unfindable.
-Besides, just to honor the spirit of the dream, I felt obliged as an editor to mar his piece somehow.
+Besides, just to honor the spirit of the dream, I felt obliged as an editor to mar Gavin's piece somehow.
 Hopefully.

 World Dream Bank homepage - Art gallery - New stuff - Introductory sampler, best dreams, best art - On dreamwork - Books